 In this work, we aim to construct such a method.
 For this purpose, we peek into the attention weights of the transformer and identify patterns that are highly indicative of the presence of hallucinations.
 Self-attention matrices encode how strongly each newly generated token attends to its immediate context.
 We empirically observe a systematic drop in the attention weight to the preceding tokens in specific attention heads precisely at positions where the model later proves to be factually incorrect (Figure~\ref{fig:attention_map_example_1}).
 Based on this finding, we argue that a small number of attention heads capture the behavior of transformer-based LLMs under uncertainty.
 We propose a method that automatically identifies such ``uncertainty-aware'' heads inside individual LLM layers and extracts the token-level signal from them.

-The method recurrently fuses this signal with token probabilities and confidence scores from previously generated tokens, capturing the conditional dependencies across generation steps.
-Finally, it aggregates token-level scores across the generated sequence and layers.
-The resulting sequence-level uncertainty score achieves state-of-the-art performance and demonstrates high robustness to the choice of its single hyperparameter.
-Moreover, since attention weights are readily available at inference time for white-box LLMs, the method requires no additional generation passes and adds almost no computational overhead to response latency.
+The method recurrently fuses this signal with token probabilities and confidence scores from previously generated tokens, thus capturing the conditional dependencies across generation steps.
+Finally, it aggregates the token-level scores across the generated sequence and layers.
+The resulting sequence-level uncertainty score achieves state-of-the-art performance and demonstrates high robustness to the choice of value for its single hyperparameter.
+Moreover, since the attention weights are readily available at inference time for white-box LLMs, the method requires no additional generation passes and adds almost no computational overhead to the response latency.